-Peer tutors are highly qualified students who will meet one-on-one with another student to help them with a specific course.
-Peer tutors are available online and in person Sunday through Thursday evenings from 7:30 – 10:30 p.m.
-Students can log on to the Peer Tutoring Moodle page and join the conversation – all questions will be met with a quick response.
+Peer tutors are highly qualified, vetted students who will meet one-on-one with another student to help them with a specific course.
+Peer tutors are available in the Boyden Library and Crow Commons between 7:45pm-8:45pm, Sunday through Thursday.
+Students can sign up for tutoring on the peer tutor website or by email.

-The Deerfield Policy on Academic Accommodations details Deerfield Academy’s policy on academic accommodations for students with documented learning disabilities.
-For any questions related to this document, please contact Academic Dean Peter Warsaw.
+The Deerfield Policy on Academic Accommodations details the Academy’s policy and processes governing students with documented learning disabilities who have or who seek academic accommodations.
+For any questions related to this document, please contact the Academic Dean’s Office.